benyakirten/a-weeks-worth-frontend/README.md

 Oh yeah, you can send me a message that sends me an email if you're logged in by going to the about page and scrolling to the bottom.

 ## Planned changes
+* Write a better readme that details classes vs types, enums, animations, queries, services and my design decisions
 * Add unit testing
 * Add e2e testing
-* Add media queries for UI
+* Improve queries

 ## Changelong
 7/31/2021: First upload
+8/1/2021: Add rudimentary media queries